K-moduli of Fano 3-folds can have embedded points: Mirror symmetry

 \section{Mirror symmetry}

 Let us consider Laurent polynomials in $3$ variables $x$, $y$, $z$ whose Newton polytope is $P$.
-If we insist that the coefficient of the monomial $1$ (which corresponds to the origin) is $0$ and that the coefficient of the monomial corresponding to every other lattice point of $P$ is $1$, we get the Laurent polynomial

-This polynomial is quite peculiar, as it is the unique Laurent polynomial with Newton polytope $P$ such that the restriction of $f$ to each facet of $P$ is $0$-mutable in the sense of \cite{cofipe}.
+For such $f \in \CC[x^\pm, y^\pm, z^\pm]$ we insist that \begin{itemize} \item the coefficient of the monomial $1$ (which corresponds to the origin) is $0$, \item the coefficients of the monomials corresponding to vertices of $P$ are equal to $1$, \end{itemize} then we still need to decide the coefficients of the monomials $z$, $z^{-1}$, $x$, $x^{-1}$, $y$, $y^{-1}$.
+By imposing that the restriction of $f$ to each facet of $P$ is $0$-mutable in the sense of \cite{cofipe} (see also \cite{maximally_mutable}), we get the Laurent polynomial